 “Reflection is at the core of professional practice; at the core of deepening instruction.
 Becoming a Reflective Teacher is a valuable and practical resource for linking reflection with effective instruction and student learning.
 Packed with strategies, tools and examples for focusing reflection and self-assessing the outcomes, I see teachers and teams routinely accessing its wealth of information.”

-—Gail Ghere, Assistant Administrator, Office of Leadership Development, Saint Paul Public Schools, Saint Paul, Minnesota
+—Gail Ghere, assistant administrator, Office of Leadership Development, Saint Paul Public Schools, Minnesota